-Thom Richardson FSA is Deputy Master and Head of Collections at the Royal Armouries in Leeds.
-He is former Keeper of Armour and Oriental Collections, joining the staff of the Tower Armouries in 1984 having previously worked for the British Museum and Manchester City Art Gallery.
+Thom joined the staff of the Tower Armouries in 1984 having previously worked for the British Museum and Manchester City Art Gallery.
 He completed his PhD on ‘The medieval inventories of the Tower armouries 1320–1410’ at the University of York in 2012.

-He is the former editor of the Journal of the Arms and Armour Society and current editor of Arms & Armour, and author of numerous books and articles on armour and related subjects, including The medieval armour from Rhodes, co-written with the late Chip Karcheski, and winner of ICOMAM’s Justus Lipsius Prize in 2002 and Littlecote, the English Civil War armoury, co-written with Graeme Rimer.
+He is the former editor of the Journal of the Arms and Armour Society and of Arms & Armour, and author of numerous books and articles on armour and related subjects, including The medieval armour from Rhodes, co-written with the late Chip Karcheski, and winner of ICOMAM’s Justus Lipsius Prize in 2002.

-- Introduction to the arms and armour of the Elizabethan court, Leeds, Royal Armouries, forthcoming
+- Arms and armour of the Elizabethan court, Leeds, Royal Armouries, 2015

-- Introduction to the arms and armour of the Islamic world, Leeds, Royal Armouries, forthcoming
+- Islamic arms and armour, Leeds, Royal Armouries, 2015

-- (with Graeme Rimer ) The Popham Armoury at Littlecote House, Leeds, Royal Armouries forthcoming
+- (with Graeme Rimer ) The Popham Armoury at Littlecote House, Leeds, Royal Armouries, 2013

 - Introduction and text for Carlo Paggiarino, The Royal Armouries, masterpieces of medieval and renaissance arms and armour, Milan, Hans Prunner, 2011

 - ‘Arms and armor from the Kofun period to the introduction of firearms’, in J Gabriel Barbier-Mueller (ed.), The Art of Armour, Samurai armor from the Ann and Gabriel Barbier-Mueller Collection, Paris, 2011, 91–8